A Schwartz-type Space for the $\left(k,\frac{2}{n}\right)-$Generalized Fourier Transform: Density in

 \subsection{Preliminary results}

-To establish afterwards the proof of Theorem \ref{DensityThm}, it is essential to employ an approximate identity alongside a convolution structure generated by a contractive translation operator.
-Such a contraction is attainable when $\displaystyle a=\frac{2}{n}$, as indicated by relations \eqref{normtrans} and \eqref{convolutionIntegral}.
+In order to prove Theorem \ref{DensityThm}, it is necessary to use an approximation of the identity with a convolution structure generated by a contractive translation operator.
+In view of \eqref{normtrans} and \eqref{convolutionIntegral}, we restrict to the case $\displaystyle a=\frac{2}{n}$.

 We recall that a family $(\varphi_r)_{r>0}$ is called an approximate identity if and only if it satisfies: \begin{itemize} \item[(a)] $\varphi_r\in L^1(d\mu_{k,n})$ for all $r>0$; \item[(b)] $\displaystyle \int_{\mathbb{R}}\varphi_r(x)\,d\mu_{k,n}(x)=1$ for every $r>0$; \item[(c)] For any $\delta>0$,